kredenc6/my_webpage/README.md

-This is my official website, where I present my frontend portfolio.
+This is my official website, where I present my learned skills.